opencv/opencv-python/README.md

     ``import cv2``

-    All packages contain haarcascade files. ``cv2.data.haarcascades`` can be used as a shortcut to the data folder.
+    All packages contain Haar cascade files. ``cv2.data.haarcascades`` can be used as a shortcut to the data folder.
 For example:

     ``cv2.CascadeClassifier(cv2.data.haarcascades + "haarcascade_frontalface_default.xml")``